 Okay, here’s what you do:

-- Find the Secure Boot.
+- Find the Secure Boot option.
 If possible, set it to Disabled.
-The Secure Boot option is usually found in the Security tab, Boot tab, or Authentication tab.
+It is usually found in the Security tab, Boot tab, or Authentication tab.

 - Save and Exit.
 Your system will reboot.

 You have successfully disabled Secure Boot.
 Feel free you grab your nearest previously unbootable USB drive and finally explore the operating system.
-Kali Linux and TAILS are a great places to start.
+Our list of the best Linux distributions is a great place to start!

 How to Re-Enable Secure Boot